 Ethernet cables come in a variety of different lengths, shapes, and types.
 But while flat or rounded cables are an important choice when it comes to routing them through your home, the most important consideration to make is the cable category.
 That's the name and standard of cable that's most often used to describe them on sites like Cable Matters.
 Cat 5e, Cat6, Cat6A, and even Cat8, are all types of Ethernet cable worth considering.

 But which are the best Ethernet cables for gaming?
 Some are overkill.
-A Cat8 cable is designed for professional scenarios and data centers, so it is beyond what is really needed for gaming.
+A Cat8 cable is designed for professional scenarios and data centers and can operate at up to 40 Gbps – which is more than any home-user internet package provides, and would be overkill for even the most demanding of gaming.
 Cat7 cables are typically no better than the Cat6a cables and don't use the kind of header connections that are easily found on most gaming PCs and consoles.
-Read more about what's Cat7 and why you don't need Cat7 cables.
+While there is some compatibility with the more common RJ45 connector, you can read more about what's Cat7 and why you don't need Cat7 cables, here.

 The real debate to be had when it comes to the best Ethernet cables for gaming is Cat5e vs Cat6.
 And maybe Cat6A if you also do a lot of heavy data transfers.